 In collaboration with the Mental Health Association (MHA), HACSM established Support and Advocacy for Young Adults in Transition Program (SAYAT) (MTW Activity 2018-26) to specifically support homeless young adults with disabilities.
 SAYAT is also a time-limited program that provides rental assistance for up to five years.
 While HACSM provides financial and employment counseling, MHA provides clinical services to the youth.

-The following is a success story from one of the participants in the MTW Program, who has successfully completed and exited the program in 2020.
-He expresses how his life was fundamentally changed by the program.
+The following are success stories from a few of the participants in the MTW Program, who have successfully completed and exited the program in 2021.
+They express how their lives were changed by the program.